Pregnancy & Post-Partum Hair Loss

 During the first trimester your hair may feel thicker.
 But it won’t actually be thicker so early on, due to the rate at which hair grows.
 Hair only grows half an inch a month, so it would take around 6 months to a year (depending on the length of your hair) to notice any actual change in overall thickness.

 Perceived thickness happens because pregnancy immediately increases oestrogen levels and reduces the circulation of androgens (male hormones).
 This causes your follicles to produce less sebum – oil – and so you get bouncier roots and more body.
-However, less sebum can also make your hair feel drier, so make sure to moisturize and hydrate your hair.
+However, less sebum can also make your hair feel drier, so make sure to moisturise and hydrate your hair.

 PREGNANCY AND YOUR SCALP